Article updated January 24, 2020

 Self-regard is an important aspect of our lives.
-Your level of self-regard can make a difference in what type of work you chose to pursue (do I apply for that promotion or not?), how kind you are to yourself (and others), how well you exercise your voice (assertiveness) and many other important aspects of life.
+Your level of self-regard can make a difference in what type of work you chose to pursue ("Do I apply for that promotion or not?"), how kind you are to yourself (and others), how well you exercise your voice (assertiveness) and many other important aspects of life.
 It is a reflection of how you feel and the degree of objectivity you apply to your own internal self-image.
-Whether you think you are “doing well”, or are a “work in progress” or an “abject failure” has a lot to do with how you show up in life.
-Call it self-confidence, self-regard or poise our ability to count on it to be there for us in a positive way is key to how we handle many situations in life.
+Whether you think you are “doing well”, are a “work in progress” or an “abject failure” has a lot to do with how you show up in life.
+Call it self-confidence, self-regard or poise, our ability to count on it to be there for us in a positive way is key to how we handle many situations in life.

 Looking for a Blog?
 Search here:

 ABOUT MY BLOG

 I believe in giving back to others in many tangible ways.
 When I learn something new, or see something that might help others, I share it using my blog and website.
 You can always find my latest blog entries here, on Facebook or Linked In.